nafihshemeer/Business-Analytics-for-E-Commerce-in-Construction-Materials/Enquiry Analytics for FY23/README.md

    * The column named "Sales Person" shows the salesperson assigned to the enquiry in the "Enquiry Master" sheet
    * The table was then sorted in descending order by number of enquiries, and filtered by Customer ID based on top 10 counts of "Enquiry ID"
 6. Enquiries by Location: The geographical spread in the number of enquiries is shown in a bubble chart
-   * A measure named "Map Location" was created from "Pincode Master" concatenating the area name, Pincode and "Chennai" in a single string to help Power BI understand the exact location
+   * A measure named "Map Location" was created from "Pincode Master" concatenating the area name, Pincode and "Chennai" into a single string, thus helping Power BI understand the exact location
 7. Enquiries by Product Category: The breakup of enquiries as per products preferred by the customers is revealed here
    * The Y-axis shows "Item Name" from "Product Master"
    * The X-axis counts number of enquiries from "Enquiry Master" sheet
 8. Enquiries by Customer Type: The B2B vs B2C breakup of customers is illustrated here
-   * The legend differentiates "Customer Type" from "Customer Master"
+   * The legend differentiates the "Customer Type" obtained from "Customer Master"
    * The chart counts number of enquiries from "Enquiry Master" sheet

 ### Drilling Down
 The monthly enquiries chart can be drilled down to the day level.
 For instance, the enquiry statistics for the month of February is presented here:
 <img width="2075" height="1200" alt="February Daily Analytics_page-0001" src="https://github.com/user-attachments/assets/61937219-959e-455d-85bd-eac277addd89" />

-The interactions can be clearly seen in this report when the user wants to probe one aspect of a chart deeply.

 ## Business Observations and Inferences
 From the report, the following observations can be made:
 1. Monthly Trends
    1. The business reflects a general rising trend, with dips seen in September-October and December.
-   2. The September-October dip seems to be consistent with the numbers in April-June, and the high in August is the likely anomaly
+   2. The September-October dip seems to be consistent with the numbers observed  in  April-June, and the high in August is the likely anomaly
    3. The high in August appears to coincide with the fact that the digital marketing campaign was initiated in July.
 The reach towards the leads was boosted by Facebook as we were its new customer, and that may have contributed to the sudden spike in enquiries.
 However, the artificial free boost was revoked after August, showing the dip in September.
    4. The December dip is explained by a multitude of external factors:
       * The cyclone Mandous which made landfall which made landfall off the coast of the Bay of Bengal affected the construction industry during 10-12 December, 2022